-- 1) By noon, 12 September send your reading analyses, summarizing the key arguments and approaches found in Norenzayan and Wilson (I will hold off asking you to wrestle with Bellah's book until the next module.)
-Since this assignment wrestles with more than two weeks of reading, you may take up to 2,000 words, and the possible points will be doubled to 20.
-The articles by Bulbulia and Burhenn should help orient you to these theorists. - 2) In class this week be especially well prepared to discuss the books by Norenzayan and Wilson. - 3) Be prepared to present ideas for special readings assignments in class (or otherwise this week)
+1) By 11:59 p.m.
+16 September, send your reading analyses, summarizing the key arguments and approaches found in Norenzayan and Wilson.
+The articles by Bulbulia and Burhenn should help orient you to these theorists

+2) In class this week be especially well prepared to discuss the books by Norenzayan and DS Wilson.

+3) Be prepared to present ideas for special readings assignments in class (or otherwise this week)